AMC Theatres offering $5 movie deal through October

 Additional fees apply for premium experiences like IMAX and Dolby Cinema at AMC, but the company said it has set the base fee at $5 for those options, applicable on Discount Tuesdays.
 The discount also can’t be used in select instances such as private screenings, movie marathons or other fan events, an FAQ sheet shows.

-The discount applies regardless of your tier under the AMC Stubs program, including its A-List program that costs $15 a year to join, and Stubs Insider, which allows moviegoers to utilize the Tuesday promotion, get free refills with a large popcorn purchases, and earn points for a $5 reward.
+The discount applies regardless of your tier under the AMC Stubs program, including its A-List program that costs $15 a year to join, and Stubs Insider, which allows moviegoers to utilize the Tuesday promotion, get free refills with large popcorn purchases and earn points for a $5 reward.

 To get the Tuesday deal, moviegoers must present a virtual or physical card, account number or email address when buying the tickets.
 If buying tickets online or in a mobile app, users must be signed in to their accounts prior to checkout.